wp-plugins/spider-event-calendar/readme.txt

 * Possibility to choose month display format in the Spider Event Calendar.
 * Possibility to choose between four view modes (Month, List, Week and Day).
 * An option to create categories.
-* Possibility to assign a category for each event, option of having different colors for each category.
+* Possibility to assign a category for each event.
+* Option of having different colors for each category.
 * Filtering possibility in the front end: when clicking upon the category it will display events of that category only.
 * Possibility to display multiple events for a single day.
 * Possibility to include custom HTML, e.g. images in the event description.